Extreme Cold Weather Clothing - Antarctic Wear

-When the body is insulated including extremities, the next most vulnerable regions become those that don't normally lose heat relative to the rest of the body and so are usually neglected.
+When the body is insulated including the extremities, the next most vulnerable regions become those that don't normally lose heat relative to the rest of the body and so are usually neglected.
 Wrists, ankles and the neck region can soon become very cold and uncomfortable.
-They can lose a lot of heat if not wrapped up as they pass the blood between other well insulated areas.The answer is:
+They can lose a lot of heat if not wrapped up as they pass warm blood between other well insulated areas.The answer is:

 Goggles in colder weather or in conditions of blowing snow to prevent snow from getting in the eyes and to cover the top part of the face.

 so limiting what can be achieved.

-When fully dressed for extreme cold, there should be no cold-spots, there should be no way you can move around (fairly normally) and expose flesh or just a single layer at the wrists, neck or midriff.
+When fully dressed for extreme cold, there should be no cold-spots, there should be no way you can move around (normally) and expose flesh or just a single layer at the wrists, neck or midriff.
 The outer layer should be just that, the outer layer at ALL times, don't try to use an inner jacket/layer as the outside one, you'll be far too cold by the time you realise it's not working very well.
 With goggles on and a good hood drawn about the face and a balaclava, it is possible to have no exposed flesh at all.

 Received by email